 team will receive one grade from the instructing faculty member which

 will represent their grade for the two-semester Mini-Course (Mini-1 and

 - 13. What does it take to graduate?

 - A successful candidate will need to have completed all courses, including the core and electives as well as the lab/project course, with a passing grade.
 Furthermore, the TDP will have to have been submitted (written and oral presentation) and graded with a passing grade.
-Effective Fall 2014, all core courses (incl. the project and business-seminar courses), as well as all Technical and Business Elective courses, must be completed with at least a "B-" (individual grade – not cumulative) to be considered as a passing grade, allowing the course to be counted towards the MRSD course requirement.
+Effective Fall 2014, all core courses (incl. the project and business-seminar courses) must be completed with at least a "B-" (individual grade – not cumulative) to be considered as a passing grade, allowing the course to be counted towards the MRSD course requirement.
+Students must maintain a GPA of 3.0 or higher.
 Failure to complete any one of these will not allow the candidate to receive their MRSD degree nor diploma from CMU.

 - 14. Does the MRSD Program Office

 - No. However, CMU has several annual job fairs and job-placement

 for CMU students.
 Note further that one of the main benefits of the MRSD-optional internship, is that the student is offered an invaluable chance to work for a company in their field of interest under company-favorable conditions, offering in essence a tremendous opportunity to the candidate to showcase his / her capabilities, subject matter mastery and learned business / management skills, thereby dramatically improving their potential of being considered for a